foo123/Contemplate/README.md

 Contemplate
 ===========

-Simple, light-weight and fast templating engine for both PHP and javascript
+Simple, light-weight and fast templating engine for both PHP and Javascript

 This is a proof-of-concept right now, yet fully working and extensible.
 The inspiration came from an old post by John Resig (http://ejohn.org/blog/javascript-micro-templating/)